Hippolyte Charles

-Hippolyte Charles (July 6, 1773March 8, 1837) was a volunteer in the French Army who was best known for being Josephine Bonaparte's lover soon after her marriage to Napoleon Bonaparte.
+Hippolyte Charles (July 6, 1773 – March 8, 1837) was an officer in the French Army who was best known for being Joséphine Bonaparte's lover soon after her marriage to Napoleon Bonaparte.

 Biography

-Born in Romans-sur-Isère in 1773, Hippolyte Charles joined the French Army as a volunteer.
-In 1796, while Napoleon Bonaparte was busy winning his first victories in Italy, Hippolyte Charles, a lieutenant in a Hussar regiment and deputy to General Leclerc, Bonaparte's brother-in-law, first met Josephine in Paris.
+Born in Romans-sur-Isère to a bourgeois family in 1773, Louis-Hippolyte Charles joined the French Army as a volunteer with his older brother.
+In 1796, while Napoleon Bonaparte was busy winning his first victories in Italy, Charles, a lieutenant in a Hussar regiment and aide-de-camp to General Charles Leclerc, Bonaparte's brother-in-law, first met Joséphine in Paris.
 They began an affair almost immediately, although she was nine years his senior.
 Hippolyte Charles was a southerner who made up for his short stature with a very handsome face with a dark complexion and long black whiskers and moustache.
 According to the Duchess of Abrantes, "Charles spoke only puns and was the buffoon," but she added that, "he was what is called a strange boy, he made people laugh, it was impossible to find a funnier man."
 Unlike Napoleon, Charles was extremely relaxed and was not restricted by a constant schedule.
 Napoleon was always serving the state or following a strict regimen.
-With Hippolyte Charles, Josephine could relax, joke around with, and even discuss matters like fashion, a subject in which Charles was a very perspicacious authority.
-Charles was attracted to Josephine for her confidence, power, and sexual experience.
-She was known to have had many lovers and was reputedly well practiced in the arts of lovemaking.
+With Hippolyte Charles, Joséphine could relax, joke around with, and even discuss matters like fashion, a subject in which Charles was a very perspicacious authority.
+Charles was attracted to Joséphine for her confidence, power, and sexual experience.

-On June 24, 1796, Josephine decided to rejoin Napoleon, accompanied by her lover Hippolyte, her brother-in-law Joseph Bonaparte and Colonel Junot.
-On 13 July, she found Napoleon at the gates of Milan, a city which she found tedious.
+On June 24, 1796, Joséphine decided to rejoin Napoleon, accompanied by her lover Hippolyte, her brother-in-law Joseph Bonaparte and Colonel Jean-Andoche Junot.
+On 13 July, she found Napoleon at the gates of Milan.
 However, she continued her affair with Hippolyte soon afterwards on the way back to Paris.
 It is rumoured that the two lovers were involved in some illicit business dealings as well.
 The recently promoted captain, enriched through these dubious business transactions, was able to leave the army.